History of Palestine: Crusader period

 Generally, the Crusades (1095–1291) refer to the European Christian campaigns in the Holy Land sponsored by the Papacy against Muslims in order to reconquer the region of Palestine.
 While Palestine was a far away land, pilgrimage had nurtured a special bond between the region and the Europeans who considered it a holy land.
 Impediments to the pilgrimage traffic to Palestine, of which there were many in the late 11th century, were cause for serious concern.
 Meanwhile, a doctrine of holy war developed under which warfare to aid Christians or to defend Christianity was seen as virtuous.
-Additionally, relations between the Eastern and Western branches of Christianity – which had been chilly schisms – were improving.
+Additionally, relations between the Eastern and Western branches of Christianity – which had seen chilly schisms – were improving.
 These factors meant that when the Byzantines called for help against the Muslims, the western Europeans obliged and launched the first of a number of military expeditions, known as "the Crusades".

 The First Crusade captured the entire eastern Mediterranean coast, from modern-day Turkey in the north to the Sinai in the south.
 Crusader states were organized in the captured territory, one of which was the Kingdom of Jerusalem, founded in 1100, encompassing most of Palestine and modern-day Lebanon.
 More crusades followed as the Latins and the Muslims battled for control over Palestine.

 In 1187, Palestine, including Jerusalem, was captured by the Egyptian-based Ayyubid dynasty.
 However, the Ayyubids failed to take Tyre and the crusader states in the north.
 This allowed the crusaders to launch another crusade that by 1192 had occupied most of the Palestinian coast down to Jaffa, but, crucially, it failed to retake Jerusalem.
 Negotiations between the Latins and the Ayyubids resulted in a treaty, securing unfettered access to the Church of the Holy Sepulchre in Jerusalem for Christian pilgrims, but the holy city would remain in Ayyubid hands and the True Cross would not be returned.